 The train took another curve before we arrived at an Army Fort.
 More fun here with the cowboys, army soldier, the outlaw and the Indians all performing their act in this show.

 Scenes from the Fort Show.
 Once it was done, we headed straight back to the boarding area.

 The train took this curve with no view of the engine.

 Then another curve to get to the mine.

 The train took another curve.
 We returned to the boarding area and I thanked our conductor for the nice trip on the Tweetsie Railroad.
 I walked down to the engine.

-Tweetsie Railroad 4-6-0 12 the only surviving narrow gauge engine of the East Tennessee and Western North Carolina Railroad.
+Tweetsie Railroad 4-6-0 12 built by Baldwin in 1917, the only surviving narrow gauge engine of the East Tennessee and Western North Carolina Railroad.
 We then went to the refreshment stand and filled our cups with Coca-Cola.

 David told me to get a picture from the plaform, so I did.
-Then we set up on a porch out of the sun.
-Now we will watch the train leave.
+Then we set up on a porch out of the sun and would watch the train leave.